-All new employees, as well as employees who have been separated from public school employment for m ore than a year or who have been absent for more than 40 successive school days because of a comm unicable disease, m ust provide a fully completed health certificate from a physic ian, physician's a ssistant or nurse practitioner licensed to practice in the state of North Carolina.
-Su ch certificate must certify that the em ployee does not have tube reulosis in the communicable form; any other communicable disease; or any disease, physical or mental, that would impair the ability of the individual to pe rform effectively in his or her duties.
+All new employees, as well as employees who have been separated from public school employment for m ore than a year or who successive school days because of a comm unicable disease, m ust provide a fully completed health certificate from a physic ian, physician's a practitioner licensed to practice in the state of North Carolina.
+Su ch certificate must certify that the em ployee does not have tube rculosis in the comm unicable form; any other communicable disease; or any disease, physical or mental, that would impair the ability of the individual to pe rform effectively in his or her duties.
 The board or superintendent may require a ny individual covered by this policy to have a physical examination when deemed necessary.

-Health certificates will be maintained in se parate, confidential medical files in the personnel office.
+Health certificates will be m aintained in se parate, confidential m edical files in the personnel office.